|Policy Number: 9.14||Effective Date: 04/09/2018|

 - Competitive bidding is not required if the moving expenses are less than or equal to $10,000.

-- Competitive bidding is required if the expenses exceed $10,000 and a Contracted Booking Agent is not utilized.
+- Competitive bidding is required if the expenses exceed $10,000.
 A minimum of three written estimates must be obtained by the new employee and a written justification by the business office must accompany the estimates if the desired agent does not have the lowest estimate.
+Obtaining written estimates from the Contracted Booking Agents is encouraged.
 Please contact Procurement & Contracting Services (PACS) for additional information, including a request for an exception to the bidding requirement.

 - Original itemized receipts are required for reimbursement.
 Direct vendor payment is preferred.